 With an ancient history founded by Thracian tribes at the foothills of Vitosha Mountain, the Bulgarian capital of Sofia is a destination steeped in Jewish heritage.
-Framed by its Triangle of Religious Tolerance, the very heart of the city contains the Christian Orthodox St Nedelya Church, the Muslim Banya Bashi Mosque and the Jewish Sofia Synagogue where practitioners of all faiths can attend their respective services.
+Framed by its Triangle of Religious Tolerance, the very heart of the city contains the Christian Orthodox St Nedelya Church, the Banya Bashi Mosque and the Sofia Synagogue where practitioners of all faiths can attend their respective services.

-The Sofia Synagogue has a fascinating Jewish heritage.
+The Sofia Synagogue has a fascinating heritage.
 Of Sephardic origin, the synagogue is the third-largest in Europe.
-Designed in Moorish and Byzantine styles after the now-destroyed Leopoldstädter Tempel in Vienna by architect Friedrich Grünanger on the site of a former older synagogue, today’s incarnation can contain as many as 1,300 worshippers.
+Designed in Moorish and Byzantine styles after the now-destroyed Leopoldstädter Tempel in Vienna by architect Friedrich Grünanger on the site of a former older synagogue, today’s buidling can contain as many as 1,300 worshippers.
 Under the direction of Chief Rabbi Marcus Ehrenpreis, it was opened in 1909.
 Since 1992, the synagogue contains the Jewish Museum of History, chronicling the history of Jewry in historical and modern Bulgaria.

 Built in Neo-Byzantine style, the Saint Alexander Nevsky Cathedral is an opulent demonstration of Bulgaria’s Orthodox Christian traditions proudly sits surrounded by other monuments.